lmfit/uncertainties/doc/user_guide.rst

 propagation must be handled accordingly.
 This begins to demonstrate that calculations performed using :class:`UFloat` objects are aware of correlations between :class:`UFloat` objects.
-Consider the behavior in these two simple examples:
+This is demonstrated in these two simple examples:

 >>> x = ufloat(5, 0.5)
 >>> y = ufloat(5, 0.5)